 The goal of this procedure is to use a mix of corticosteroids and anesthetic medications to decrease the inflammation of the sacroiliac joints that are causing localized pain as well as pain that can radiate into the hips.

-The Board Certified Spine Specialists at OrthoNeuro are experts in SI Joint Injections and have helped thousands of patients return to an active and healthy lifestyle following this procedure.
+The Board Certified Spine Specialists at OrthoNeuro are experts in SI joint injections and have helped thousands of patients return to an active and healthy lifestyle following this procedure.

 We also use real-time X-Ray (fluoroscopy) to ensure precise placement of the needle and the medication.

 General anesthesia is not needed during this procedure and your OrthoNeuro specialist will administer mild sedation and a local anesthetic before your injection.

-- We will evaluate your unique lifestyle and goals to determine which type of injection is best for you.
+We will evaluate your unique lifestyle and goals to determine which type of treatment is best for you.